Monday, December 22, 2014

 Originally posted August 11, 2010.
 New updated sign graphic added 9/30/22!

-In general there's always been a lot of interest in old neon signs.
+In general, there's always been a lot of interest in old neon signs.
 But writers and photographers tend to treat them as if they're works of art, picking and choosing the most interesting and intact examples.
-But for some reason I'm always drawn to the crummiest, most deteriorated signs.
-In that vein I'd like to focus on just one.
+But for some reason, I'm always drawn to the crummiest, most deteriorated signs.
+In that vein, I'd like to focus on just one.

 But on the northeast corner is a sad-looking 2-story yellow-brick building with apartments above and commercial spaces below.
-The assessor dates it at 1928.
+The assessor dates it to 1928.
 It has a vaguely English look, castellated, with few gothic stone ornaments.
 Many of the storefronts along Western have been infilled with artificial stucco.
 The commercial tenants are typical storefront businesses-- a cell phone store, grocery, computer service, hair salon, etc.

 The sign for the P&S Restaurant has seen better days.
 Most of the neon has cracked off and the letters haven't been repainted in decades.
 Rusting chains keep it from swaying in the wind.
 It's only a matter of time until the steel supports fail and the sign will have to come down.
 I would like to say that it might be repaired, but I'm guessing that won't be likely.
 [The sign came down just a few years after this post.]

 Initially I thought that this sign may be a relic of a time when the surrounding development allowed this building to operate as an auto-oriented strip.
-A glance at the Sanborn Fire Insurance Maps of the area (1937, 1941, 1950 and 1951), showing mostly greenhouses and gas stations, seems to support this.
-Only as the surrounding areas became built-up with apartments and businesses did the 1920s typology of the building limit the effectiveness of the sign to attract drivers which could actually take advantage of a quick stop at a diner.
+A glance at the Sanborn Fire Insurance Maps of the area (1937, 1941, 1950, and 1951), showing mostly greenhouses and gas stations, seems to support this.
+Only as the surrounding areas became built-up with apartments and businesses did the 1920s typology of the building limit the effectiveness of the sign to attract drivers who could actually take advantage of a quick stop at a diner.

 Thursday, January 2, 2014